-One day in 1899 when studying Jesus’ words in Luke 22:20, Louis Klopsch had the idea to produce a Bible emphasizing all of Jesus’ words in red.
+One day in 1899, Louis Klopsch was reading Luke 22:20, where Jesus says, “This cup is the new covenant in My blood, which is shed for you.”
+When studying the value of Jesus and His blood, Klopsch had the idea to produce a Bible emphasizing all of Jesus’ words in red.
 Not long afterward, his idea became reality, and Bibles with Jesus’ words in red started landing in the hands of people around the world.
-Since then, having Jesus’ words in red has been widely adopted by many Bible publishers.
+Since then, many Bible publishers have adopted the practice of putting Jesus’ own words in red.

 For the past several years I have heard people claim to be red-letter Christians.
 What do they mean by that?
 And what does Jesus Himself say about it?

 Since 2007, there has been an official movement known as Red-Letter Christians that is associated with progressive theology and social justice activism.
 Although similar in foundation to what we’re addressing in this lesson, the official movement is not the primary focus.
-So far everyone I’ve met who claims to be a red-letter Christian has not referenced the movement begun in 2007, but has described themselves simply like this: “I believe in the red letters of the Bible.”
-When asked to expand on that, they point out that since the red letters in the Bible came directly from the mouth of Jesus, “red-letter Christians” believe the red letters are inherently more valuable than the black letters.
+So far, everyone I’ve met who claims to be a red-letter Christian has not referenced the movement begun in 2007, but has described themselves simply like this: “I believe in the red letters of the Bible.”
+When asked to expand on that, they point out that since the red letters in the Bible came directly from the mouth of Jesus, they are inherently more valuable than the black letters.

 There are two major problems with believing this.